WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
-- Assign **UDNR** info to the *WaDE WaterSources* specific columns.
+- Assign agency info to the *WaDE WaterSources* specific columns.
 See *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = Unspecified.
     - *WaterSourceNativeID* = *in_WaterSourceNativeID*, see *0_PreProcessUtahAllocationData.ipynb* for specifics.
     - *WaterSourceTypeCV* = *in_WaterSourceTypeCV*, see *0_PreProcessUtahAllocationData.ipynb* for specifics.